Keswick railway station: Decline and closure

-As a result of the Beeching cuts, the railway line beyond Keswick to Cockermouth and Workington was closed on 18 April 1966.
+As a result of the Beeching cuts, the railway line beyond Keswick to Cockermouth and was closed on 18 April 1966.
 Keswick was left at the end of a single line branch from Penrith.
 Six years later, British Rail closed the line and the station on 6 March 1972.

 After its closure, most of the structures, including the island platform and its building and water tank, were demolished.
 The land was used as a car park for a nearby hotel; the building on the down platform has been integrated into the hotel.
 In 1976, the building was recognised as a Grade II listed building.